FullHuman/purgecss/examples/with-vue/README.md

 npm i --save-dev glob-all purgecss-webpack-plugin path
 ```

-Based on the options you choose, you project may or may not have a `vue.config.js` file in the root directory.
+Based on the options you chose, you project may or may not have a `vue.config.js` file in the root directory.
 If it doesn't exist, create it with the following content:

 ```js